2014 Russian sabotage activities in Ukraine: Background

 Russia considered the Eastern and Southern Ukraine territories to be part of its state long before these events.
 In 2013, a Russian citizen received a foreign passport, which indicates the place of birth of the mysterious Republic of Crimea as part of Russia.
 And on August 13, 2015, the Ministry of Foreign Affairs of Lithuania published a page of the Russian passport issued in 2011, where the person's place of birth is the Odesa region of Russia.

 According to The Financial Times, Russia has been using the Snake virus since 2010 to infiltrate Ukraine's computer systems.

 Capture of regional state administrations

 After the occupation of the Autonomy by Russian troops, in February–March 2014, separatist rallies and seizures of regional state administrations under Russian and Soviet flags took place in the eastern and southern oblasts.

 On March 1, Russians and local pro-Russian activists seized the Donetsk Regional State Administration, which officials have already left.
 On the same day, the Kharkiv Regional State Administration was seized, 106 people were injured.
 Similar rallies took place in the regional centers of southern Ukraine.
-Several thousand pro-Russian rallies were held in Odesa for federalization and the second state language.
+Pro-Russian rallies were held in Odesa for federalization and the second state language.

-Russian fifth column in Ukraine

-Russia's fifth column in Ukraine is quite large and includes transparent and covered movements and activists with a Ukrainophobic position.
-The most influential organizations are: